-9.5 Write Status Register (WRSR) (01H)
+9.5 Write Status Register (WRSR) (01H or 31H)

-The Write Status Register (01H) command allows new values to be written to the Status Register.
-Before it can be accepted, a Write Enable (06H) command must previously have been executed.
+WRSR can write 8 bits or 16 bits data.
+The Write Status Register (01H for one byte or two bytes, 31H for one byte only) command allows new values to be written to the Status Register.
+Command 01H is used to write S7~S0 (one byte) or S15~S0 (two bytes).
+Command 31H is used to write S15~S8.
+Before the command can be accepted, a Write Enable (06H) command must previously have been executed.
 After the Write Enable command has been decoded and executed, the device sets the Write Enable Latch (WEL).
 The WRSR command is entered by driving Chip Select (CS#) Low, followed by the command code and the data byte on Data Input (SI).

-The WRSR command has no effect on S6, S1 and S0 of the Status Register.
-CS# must be driven high after the eighth bit of the data byte has been latched in.
+The WRSR command has no effect on S15~S13, S10~S8, S5, S6, S1 and S0 of the Status Register.
+CS# must be driven high after the sixteenth bit or eighth bit of the data byte has been latched in.
 If not, the WRSR command is not executed.
 As soon as CS# is driven High, the self-timed Write Status Register cycle (whose duration is tW) is initiated.
 While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
 The WIP bit is 1 during the self-timed Write Status Register cycle and is 0 when it is completed.
 When the cycle is completed, the WEL bit is reset.